Finite groups with many elements of the same order: Introduction

 In this paper, we study the following conjecture: \begin{conj}[M. Deaconescu \upshape{\cite[21.43]{notebook}}] Suppose that for a fixed positive integer $k$ at least half of the elements of a finite group $G$ have order $k$.
 Then $G$ is soluble. \end{conj}

-A motivation for this conjecture might be the case $k=2$.
+A motivation for this conjecture is the case $k=2$.
 It is a simple exercise that if at least $3/4$ of the elements of a finite group are involutions, then the group must be abelian.
 On the other hand, there are nonabelian groups with the ratio of involutions among its elements being arbitrarily close to $3/4$, namely the direct product of the dihedral group $D_8$ with a large elementary abelian $2$-group.
 Liebeck and MacHale \cite{LM} classified the finite groups in which at least half of the elements are involutions, and indeed, they are all solvable.
 Mann \cite{Mann} showed that for each $\epsilon\in (0,1)$, if at least $\epsilon$ of the elements of a finite group $G$ are involutions, then there exists a normal subgroup $N$ such that both the index $|G:N|$ and the order of the derived subgroup $|N'|$ are bounded by some function of $\epsilon$.
-Later, Berkovich \cite{Berkovich} extended the classification to the groups where more than $4/15$ of the elements are involutions.
+Later, Potter \cite{Potter} and Berkovich \cite{Berkovich} independently extended the classification to the groups where more than $4/15$ of the elements are involutions.

 The conjecture in its original form fails.
 We will present several counterexamples throughout the paper, including \autoref{direct_prod} and \autoref{construction2}.
 However, if we fix the number $k$, then the conjecture sometimes holds.
-For example it is an elementary fact that the conjecture holds for $k=1$, and we saw above that it also holds for $k=2$.
-The main result of this paper is the following, which covers all prime power $k$ except $k=4$. \begin{thm} {\upshape(1)} The conjecture holds when $k$ is a power of a prime $p>3$, and when $k=2$ and $3$.\\{\upshape(2)} The conjecture fails when $k>4$ is divisible by either $2$ or $3$.\\{\upshape(3)} The conjecture also fails for some $k$ which are not divisible by $2$ and $3$. \end{thm}
+For example, it is an elementary fact that the conjecture holds for $k=1$, and we saw above that it also holds for $k=2$.

+In this paper, we either prove the conjecture or give a counterexample for all prime power $k$.
+We also present counterexamples for many other values of $k$.
+We summarize our main results as the following theorem. \begin{thm} The conjecture holds when $k$ is a power of a prime $p>3$, and when $k=2, 3$ and $4$.\\{\upshape(2)} The conjecture fails when $k>4$ is divisible by either $2$ or $3$.\\{\upshape(3)} The conjecture also fails for some $k$ which are not divisible by $2$ and $3$. \end{thm}